You can find interviews here:

 I’m working on several picture book manuscripts, poetry collections, and chapter books inspired by nearly a decade of living in North Queensland.
 In 2015/6 I won an ASA mentorship to work with a mentor on one of my picture books.

-Previously, I’ve had over 100 articles, interviews, short memoir pieces, poems, stories, and reviews published in a diverse range of online spaces, magazines, anthologies, guest blogs, walls (by permission of course), libraries, and journals.
+Previously I’ve had over 100 articles, interviews, short memoir pieces, poems, stories, and reviews published in a diverse range of online spaces, magazines, anthologies, guest blogs, walls (by permission of course), libraries, and journals.
 I co-edited Under One Sky, and a collection of After Yasi stories with photographs I had taken in the wider community.
-I’ve been paid to read my poetry in the past, and that was a wonderful experience.
-Thank you to the Pacific Wave (2002?) and Tasmanian Poetry Festival (1996).
-I love contributing to anthologies and chapter books but it’s probably about time I went solo, although I will always enjoy collaborating where possible on projects.
+I’ve been paid to read my poetry at the Pacific Wave Festival (2002?) and Tasmanian Poetry Festival (1996).

 I’ve had a diverse range of jobs, as writers often do and maybe should to help them find more stories about the world.
 So I’ve worked as a university tutor, writing group coordinator, dramaturg, teacher aide, storyteller, youth mentor, group blogger, guest blogger, commissioned photographer, gallery attendant, cultural development officer, researcher, workshop facilitator and arts project coordinator and facilitated community engagement projects like Ripple, The Smile Within, and women’s storytelling projects.
 I was a contributor to the ABC Open’s Aftermath project and that’s when I began telling lots of cyclone recovery stories.